Services begin for the 12 victims of Virginia Beach shooting

 VIRGINIA BEACH, Va.
-(AP) — Bereaved families are beginning to hold services and lay to rest the 12 people who were killed during a mass shooting in Virginia Beach.
+(AP) — Bereaved families are holding services and laying to rest the 12 people who were killed during a mass shooting in Virginia Beach.

 A funeral is scheduled Thursday for 42-year-old Katherine Nixon.
 The mass will be at a Catholic church about 10 miles (16 kilometers) from the scene of the shooting in a municipal building.